A New View

 “Everything is performance based,” he says.

-And Buranen says energy codes will continue to be important.
+Looking toward the future, Buranen says energy codes will continue to

 “Also, the development of thermally broken systems will have to continue

 to [improve and develop new products].
 It can be a huge challenge to reach